Want to Help?

 - If the client indicates that he/she may do harm to himself/herself or others, that minors may be at risk, or that terrorism or money laundering may be involved, the appropriate authorities should be informed.

-- Contact the Project Manager regularly to express any queries or concerns, both about the service and on a personal level and receive guidance.
+- Contact the Health and Wellbeing Lead regularly to express any queries or concerns, both about the service and on a personal level and receive guidance.

 - If you recognise or know the client, or they recognise or know you, sensitively offer them the choice to speak to another team member if they wish.